On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes: Acknowledgement

 \section{Acknowledgement}

-The research was partially conducted while the author was affiliated with Texas A\&M University.
-The author's research was partly supported by NSF DMS-1812054.
-The author gratefully acknowledges Suhasini Subba Rao for a lot of useful discussions.
+The author's research was supported by Taiwan's National Science and Technology Council (grant 110-2118-M-001-014-MY3).
+The research was partially conducted while the author was affiliated with Texas A\&M University and was partly supported by NSF grant DMS-1812054.
+The author acknowledges Professor Suhasini Subba Rao for fruitful discussions.
+Additionally, the author wishes to thank the two anonymous referees and editors for their valuable comments and corrections, which have significantly enhanced the quality of the article in all aspects.